shinobistack/gokakashi/Readme.md

 ==> Tag multiple teams
 ==> send multiple notify - linear, slack, jira etc
+==> On UI should we show only the detected under scan_policy.vulnerabilties reports?
+Or should we give option to report all
+7. Limitation error on description Linear API Response: {"errors":[{"message":"Argument Validation Error","path":["issueCreate"],"locations":[{"line":3,"column":4}],"extensions":{"code":"INVALID_INPUT","type":"invalid input","userError":true,"userPresentableMessage":"description must be shorter than or equal to 250000 characters.","meta":{}}}],"data":null}

-7. Authentication.
+8. Authentication.
 Write now we are just taking basic creds.
 What if we have basic, token etc authentication
-8. beautifying the JSON - like readable.
+9. beautifying the JSON - like readable.

-9. Implement ACR|GCR|ECR Support:
+10. Implement ACR|GCR|ECR Support:

-10. Hosting
+11. Hosting

-11. Secure the Private Web Server:
+12. Secure the Private Web Server:

-12. Improve Report Presentation:
+13. Improve Report Presentation:
 <.....>

-13. Storage of reports:
+14. Storage of reports:
 <...>

-14. Support Additional Scanners:
+15. Support Additional Scanners:

-15. Improve Logging
+16. Improve Logging